quiltedhills/htfc3-kubejs_patches/README.md

 • Changed etching acid recipe <br/>
 • Made Cassiterite obtainable from gravel sifting <br/>
 • Buffed Blazing Blood when used as a Blaze Burner fluid (using it is still probably not worthwhile haha) <br/>
+• Made Fire Ingot Molds unbreakable (used to have a 1% chance to break) <br/>
 • Tweaked the recipes for HV and MV capacitors <br/>
 • Made Uncrafting Tables non-functional <br/>
+• Made Creosote Oil usable in PNC Liquid Compressors <br/>

 ### Quality of Life:
 • Various improvements to quests (wip) <br/>